 Chic, staffed villa for 2-7 on one of Galle’s best sandy beaches, with sea-view bedrooms and a gorgeous pool”

-Designed by one of Sri Lanka's premier architects, Jayatillaka Sumangala, the villa opened in 2014 yet the aged Dutch tiles, squat veranda columns and recycled timber door frames hark back to Sri Lanka’s golden era.
+Designed by one of Sri Lanka's premier architects, Jayatillaka Sumangala, the villa is a contemporary construction yet the aged Dutch tiles, squat veranda columns and recycled timber door frames hark back to Sri Lanka’s golden era.
 Its design is effortlessly stylish, blending essential mod cons with antique pieces to create a tranquil and timeless setting.
-The pool is magnetic, and as you drift off next to it lulled by the sea’s swell, the stresses of life and work are quick to melt away.
+The pool is magnetic, and as you drift off next to it, lulled by the sea’s swell, the stresses of life and work are quick to melt away.
 Beyond the lush lawn, a white gate leads onto a long golden-sand beach, while Galle Fort, the region’s main attraction, is a 25-minute drive away.

 - We immediately felt relaxed, and loved the villa’s tranquil vibe; swimming laps in the pool at sunrise was particularly memorable

 - On-call manager Ruwan is a mine of local information and happy to share insider tips

 - Great value, only a 2-night minimum stay (except over Christmas-New Year), and a reduced rate if you only take one bedroom (price on request)

 - The beach is home to nesting marine turtles, which may be spied at night - and there's a turtle hatchery nearby

 - All three beds are doubles, so kids will have to share or sleep on camp beds

-- The sea is rough for most of the year and generally unsafe for swimming
+- The sea is rough for most of the year and generally unsafe for swimming, but the pool here is incredibly inviting

 Best time to go